Celebratory gunfire: Injuries

+Any gunfire can damage hearing of those nearby without ear protection, and blank rounds fired in an unsafe direction can cause injuries or death from muzzle blast at close range, as in the case of actor Jon-Erik Hexum.
+Birdshot fired from a shotgun disperses and loses energy much faster than slugs, buckshot, or bullets fired from rifles and pistols.
+Although potentially lethal for many yards at a low angle, fired at a high angle, the main risk of injury from falling "shot rain" is shot landing in the eyes and causing scratches, particularly to persons looking upwards without eye protection.

 A Morbidity and Mortality Weekly Report by the U.S. Centers for Disease Control and Prevention (CDC) found that 80% of celebratory gunfire-related injuries in Puerto Rico, on New Year's Eve 2003 were to the head, feet, and shoulders.
 In Puerto Rico, about seven people have died from celebratory gunfire on New Year's Eve in the last 20 years.
 The last one was in 2012.
 Between the years 1985 and 1992, doctors at the King/Drew Medical Center in Los Angeles, California, treated some 118 people for random falling-bullet injuries.
 Thirty-eight of them died.

 In 2005, the International Action Network on Small Arms (IANSA) ran education campaigns on the dangers of celebratory gunfire in Serbia and Montenegro.

-In Serbia, the campaign slogan was "every bullet that is fired up, must come down."
+In Serbia, the campaign slogan was "every bullet that is fired up must come down."

-Property damage

-Bullets often lodge in roofs, causing minor damage that requires repair in most cases.
-Normally, the bullet will penetrate the roof surface through to the roof deck, leaving a hole where water may run into the building and cause a leak.